harness/developer-hub/docs/platform/2_Delegates/secure-delegates/delegate-mtls-support.md

 Due to security reasons, every customer must create their own CA certificate and signed client certificates, and Harness hosts a dedicated mTLS endpoint (subdomain) for every account that has mTLS enabled.

-Harness supports the following modes of mTLS:
+Harness supports the following mTLS modes:

-- LOOSE - both non-mTLS and mTLS delegates are accepted.
+- LOOSE: Both non-mTLS and mTLS delegates are accepted.

-- STRICT - only mTLS delegates are accepted.
+- STRICT: Only mTLS delegates are accepted.
 Any non-mTLS delegates are blocked.

 :::info note
 mTLS is an advanced feature.
 Contact [Harness Support](mailto:support@harness.io) to enable it.